Skip to content

 Read the latest articles from Sonoma Magazine

-Aged Tuna Crudo with in a watermelon reduction from Farmhouse Sonoma in the old Palms restaurant location Friday, May 9, 2025 in Sonoma.
+For dessert, a Chocolate Lava Cake with a molten center and vanilla ice cream from Farmhouse Sonoma in the old Palms Grill restaurant location Friday, May 9, 2025, in Sonoma.
 (John Burgess / The Press Democrat)

 Farmhouse Sonoma Is the Community Hub Downtown Needed